 Fortunately, there are federal laws in place that are designed to protect employees from being discriminated against due to a decision to enroll in a drug rehab center.
 The Family and Medical Leave Act (FMLA) is one such law.

 If you are seeking substance abuse treatment for yourself or a loved one, it’s important to know your rights and be familiar with the laws that protect your employment status.
-In this blog, we’ll answer all your questions about the FMLA so you can confidently enroll in our drug and alcohol rehab program without the fear of losing your job.
+In this blog, we’ll answer all your questions about the FMLA so you can confidently enroll in our drug rehab program without the fear of losing your job.

 About the Family and Medical Leave Act (FMLA)